dudeletslive/Elements/README.md

 No really, this thing's like 20kb...

-Elements is a 'living checklist' of common HTML elements for every project.
+Elements is a 'living checklist' of common HTML elements for every project that hooks into your exiting CSS file(s).

-The vision I have for elements is to remain simplistic as well.
-A few projects I had seen while searching for something to scratch this itch seemed to all evlove into some sort of full blown front-end framework.
+The vision I have for elements is to remain simplistic.
+The projects I had seen scratching this itch seemed to always evlove into some sort of full blown front-end framework.

 Elements is about coding it right the first time, and building pages quick without worring about unstyled elements you overlooked.